valorwide/trised/README.md

 # Features!

-  - P2P connection will be established.
+  - Mesh connection will be established.
+  - Create a bridge of connectivity ( Unconnected school to be connected0
   - Admin will have the previledge to select multiple languages.
   - As the admin broadcasts the text, audio or video, other users will be able to see the data.
   - Multiple translation data can be sent to multiple users in real time.